MarcosMJD/data_engineering_zoomcamp/week_1_basics_n_setup/1_terraform_gcp/GCP notes.md

 conda install -c conda-forge pgcli pip install -U mycli

-Setup VSC to use the VM machine
+## Setup VSC in local machine to use the VM machine

 Install Remote-SSH extension in VSC
 Click on green button in left-bottom corner.
 Connect to host. de-zoomcamp is listed because config file is opened.